alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

-Terra System System allocate Memory to make Object when Object is not stored in refer to it.
+Terra System System allocate Memory to make Object when Object is not store in refer to it.